MicrosoftDocs/win32/desktop-src/uxguide/inter-touch.md

 ### Forgiveness

 Direct manipulation makes touch natural, expressive, efficient, and engaging.
-However, where there is direct manipulation, there can be accidental manipulation—and therefore the need for forgiveness.
+However, where there is direct manipulation, there can be accidental manipulation and therefore the need for forgiveness.

 Forgiveness is the ability to reverse or correct an undesired action easily.
 You make a touch experience forgiving by providing undo, giving good visual feedback, having a clear physical separation between frequently used commands and destructive commands, and allowing users to correct mistakes easily.
 Associated with forgiveness is preventing undesired actions from happening in the first place, which you can do by using constrained controls and confirmations for risky actions or commands that have unintended consequences.